travelogues/travelogues.github.io/_posts/2021-07-26-fulltext-for-travelogue.md

 ![Barcode for digitized item](/images/Fulltext-for-travelogue_Screenshot_6.jpg)

 + Fifth step: Have you pressed the Return key after insertion of the barcode?
 The download will start for each single txt-file.
-At the end you will get a link to a ZIP-file ("barcode.zip") in the "Out"-cell.
+After the next "In"-block you will see single lines for downloading single txt-files.
+You can click on any of them, to see the OCR-text for the single page chosen.
+At the end you will get a link to a ZIP-file "{barcode}.zip" in the "Out"-cell.

 >**Note**: Our travelogues are part of Austrian Books Online (ABO), a public-private partnership of the Austrian National Library with Google Books.
 You may only use digitized items and fulltexts from ABO by accepting the [right statement](https://rightsstatements.org/page/NoC-NC/1.0/?language=en) for **non commercial use only**.
 Please also note that you are allowed to use this notebook only for the download of individual barcodes (no bulk download allowed!).